yaqwsx/PcbDraw/README.md

 There are several options for the script:

+- `--style=<JSON_file>` specifies color theme for the board.
+Default is a green board, other styles can be found in the `styles` directories.
 - `--list-components` prints a list of all components from the front side of PCB.
   Doesn't produce drawing.
 - `--placeholder` shows a red square in the drawing for missing modules.